paragdakle/emailcoref/README.md

 ## Corpus Description

-The seed corpus contains 6001 email threads from the Enron Email Corpus containing 36,448 emailmessages and 38,996 entity coreference chains.
+CEREC contains 6001 email threads from the Enron Email Corpus containing 36,448 emailmessages and 38,996 entity coreference chains.

 An email thread annotation is saved in the CoNLL format with the following naming convention: